 In January 2020, CytoSorb received European Union CE Mark label expansion to include the removal of ticagrelor during cardiopulmonary bypass in patients undergoing cardiothoracic surgery.
 In May 2020, CytoSorb also received European Union CE Mark label expansion to include rivaroxaban removal for the same indication.
 The international Safe and Timely Antithrombotic Removal (STAR) Registry is designed to capture real world clinical and health economic outcomes with intraoperative antithrombotic drug removal.
-The Registry is actively recruiting in the U.K., Germany, Austria and Sweden and is planned to expand to additional countries in 2023.
-The intent of the Registry is to report outcomes at international conferences and submit the results for publication on a rolling basis as enrollment progresses with estimated first data readouts in 2023.
+The Registry is actively recruiting in the U.K., Germany, Austria, Sweden and Belgium and is planned to expand to additional countries in 2023.
+Data outputs from the STAR Registry have already been reported at the EuroPCR 2023 conference in Paris in May 2023 with additional data planned for release at the European Association of Cardiothoracic Surgery conference in Vienna in October 2023.
+The Registry will continue to report analyses at international conferences and submit the results for publication on a rolling basis as enrollment progresses.

 In April 2020, we received U.S. FDA Emergency Use Authorization for the treatment of adult critically ill COVID-19 patients with confirmed or imminent respiratory failure.
 The U.S. CytoSorb Therapy in COVID-19 (CTC) Registry was launched to capture outcomes and device utilization patterns from multiple U.S. participating centers.
 Initial results on critically ill COVID-19 patients on extracorporeal membrane oxygenation (ECMO) treated with CytoSorb at participating U.S. centers showed high survival rates (73%) compared with the international benchmark Extracorporeal Life Support Organization (ELSO) Registry.
 The initial CTC results on the first 52 critically ill patients from five U.S. ECMO centers were presented at the International Symposium of Intensive Care Medicine conference in August 2021 in Brussels, Belgium, and published in the peer reviewed journal Frontiers in Medicine.
-The CTC registry completed enrollment with 100 patients from five centers, and the final results mirror the high survival (74%) seen in the previous analysis and have been submitted for publication.
+The CTC registry completed enrollment with 100 patients from five centers, and the final results mirror the high survival (74%) seen in the previous analysis and were recently published in the prestigious journal Critical Care.